Alumni make Day of Giving a success

 PLATTEVILLE, Wis. – Pioneer spirit was on full display during the University of Wisconsin-Platteville’s annual Day of Giving, as alumni, friends, students, faculty and staff donated more than $318,000.
 Held on Oct.
 9, which is UW-Platteville’s Founder’s Day, the 24-hour event highlighted specific initiatives like the Pioneer Provisions Food Pantry, campus safety and scholarships, while also offering the opportunity to give back to any area of the university.

-Quality Liquid Feeds, of Dodgeville, Wisconsin, provided the lead gift of $250,000.
+Quality Liquid Feeds, of Dodgeville, Wisconsin, provided the lead gift.
 The company’s generosity will support the Dairy Science Faculty Fund, aiding the recruitment and retention of high quality dairy science faculty and keeping the agriculture programs at UW-Platteville affordable and accessible to all students.

 “I am so grateful for companies like QLF that are willing to truly invest in the future of the dairy industry by supporting our program,” said Dr. Tera Montgomery, coordinator of UW-Platteville’s dairy science program.
 “It is leadership like this that paves the way for others to see the benefits of strong dairy education opportunities."